epasveer/QClearLineEdit/README.md

 # QClearLineEdit

-QLineEdit that better handles the 'clear' action.
+A version of QLineEdit that better handles the 'clear' action.

 The Qt QLineEdit can have a 'clear' button in the text field.
-This is enabled with the:
+This is enabled with this function :
 ```
     QLineEdit::setClearButtonEnabled(bool enable)
 ```
-function.

 Clicking on this button clears the text field.  *However*, it doesn't emit any signal.
 You must programatically check the text field. :^(

-QClearLineEdit is an extension to QLineEdit.
-It adds another mode for the 'clear' button to emit the 'returnPressed' signal.
+QClearLineEdit is an extension of QLineEdit.
+It adds a way for the 'clear' button to emit the 'returnPressed' signal.

 ```